snackersteph/the-speedy-snail/README.md

 ## Background

 > My approach to solving this coding challenge:
-> Build a real web api that I can use to send an email to myself.
-Host it somewhere so I can play with it and make sure it actually sends a real email.
+> "Build a real web api that I can use to send an email to myself.
+Host it somewhere so I can play with it and make sure it actually sends a real email."

 ## Requirements